hglattergotz/pardot/README.md

  * [Collections](https://github.com/IcecaveStudios/collections) - A really nice implementation of common data structures
  * [parameter-validator](https://github.com/hglattergotz/parameter-validator) - A parameter validator library

-Why so many dependencies for such a small lib?
-Well, why reinvent the wheel?

 ## Conventions

 The Pardot API should be accessed via POST for all operations (recommended by Pardot).